 Men can wear a retro-style scarf in many ways.
 A retro-style scarf is typically a long rectangular scarf and it can be made from a variety of materials including wool, pashmina, cashmere, silk or cotton.
 Over the years, a man's scarf has been a stylish accessory and is used to enhance personal style.
 Follow these tips and you'll be wearing your retro-style scarf out on the town in high style.
-Does this Spark an idea?

 Wear a long flowing silk scarf tied around your neck with most of the scarf hanging out.
 To achieve this look, loop the scarf around your neck, letting both ends of the long silk scarf hang down equally on both sides.
 Wrap the ends of the scarf around your neck in opposite directions numerous times, so your neck is completely wrapped.
 Leave the scarf ends hanging long.
 Pair it with a bomber style leather jacket and you instantly have a retro aviator style.